 Car modifications can have a significant impact on your policy prices.
 Your insurer may feel there’s a higher risk of your car getting in an accident than with no modifications.
-Modifications that affect the performance of a vehicle are more likely to increase the price you pay.
+Modifications that affect a vehicle’s performance are more likely to increase the price you pay.

-You must tell your insurer of any modification to your car, and they must all be completed at a professional garage.
+You must tell your insurer of any modification to your car, which must be completed at a professional garage.

 Do I Need To Declare Every Modification?

 There are essentially two categories of car modifications.
-There are modifications that enhance your car’s performance or appearance, and you must declare any of these modifications to your insurer.
-Without declaring these modifications, it could cause your insurance to be invalidated and your claim refused if you’re in an accident.
+Some modifications enhance your car’s performance or appearance, and you must declare any of these modifications to your insurer.
+Without declaring these modifications, it could cause your insurance to be invalidated, and your claim refused if you’re in an accident.

 There is no point in beating around the bush to ensure you must be as truthful and detailed as possible.
 You will avoid an increase in your policy premium due to “unforeseen risk”.

 Any car modifications that increase the security of your car will not affect your insurance.
 Extra locking devices, for example, can reduce the risk of theft or accident in your vehicle.
 It could even help decrease the cost of your policy.

 Installing winter tyres will not affect your car as they help improve your handling in challenging winter conditions such as snow and ice.